 Evidence Linking Consumption of Heavy Metals to Autism Spectrum Disorder

-Although we do not entirely understand the exact causes of autism spectrum disorder (“autism”), recent evidence has emerged which indicates very strongly that consuming certain toxic metals during infancy or early childhood can cause autism.
+Although we do not entirely understand the exact causes of autism spectrum disorder (“autism”), recent evidence indicates very strongly that consuming certain toxic metals during infancy or early childhood can cause autism.

 A series of scientific studies published over the last 10 years have consistently found a positive association between toxic heavy metals exposure (particularly during early childhood) and the development of autism.

 A research team from the University of Buffalo released the results of an extensive study in 2019 on the connection between childhood exposure to arsenic and the subsequent development of autism.
-The researchers concluded that there was strong evidence supporting a positive association between consumption of inorganic arsenic in young children and autism.
+The researchers concluded that solid evidence supported a positive association between the consumption of inorganic arsenic in young children and autism.
 They observed identical results in another systematic review and meta-analysis published in 2020 by researchers at the State University of New York.

-One of the key allegations in these autism lawsuits is that the manufacturers actually knew about the levels of toxic metals in their products but sold them anyway.
-This claim is fully supported by information in the Congressional Report confirming that many baby food makers performed internal testing on their products which revealed high levels of heavy metals.
+One of the key allegations in these autism lawsuits is that the manufacturers knew about toxic metal levels in their products but sold them anyway.
+This claim is fully supported by information in the Congressional Report confirming that many baby food makers performed internal testing on their products, revealing high levels of heavy metals.
 According to the report, the companies simply ignore these testing results.

-Another central element of these baby food autism lawsuits is the scientific evidence on the connection between autism and exposure to heavy metals.
-To prevail, the plaintiffs in the baby food lawsuits will need to establish scientific evidence of causation.
-To do that they will need expert witnesses to testify that their children probably developed autism because of the heavy metals consumed in the baby food products.
+Another central element of these baby food autism lawsuits is the scientific evidence of the connection between autism and exposure to heavy metals.
+To prevail, the plaintiffs in the baby food lawsuits must establish scientific evidence of causation.
+To do that, they will need expert witnesses to testify that their children probably developed autism because of the heavy metals consumed in the baby food products.

-Most of the complaints filed in baby food autism lawsuits so far contain a very detailed description of the existing scientific support for the link between autism and heavy metal exposure during childhood.
-They also rely heavily on factual allegations and testing results set forth in the Congressional Report.
+Most of the complaints filed in baby food autism lawsuits so far contain a detailed description of the existing scientific support for the link between autism and heavy metal exposure during childhood.
+They also rely heavily on factual allegations and testing results outlined in the Congressional Report.

 Call Us About Filing a Baby Food Autism Lawsuit

-If your child has been diagnosed with autism and you believe it may be related to the ingestion of heavy metals in baby foods, you may be able to file a lawsuit and seek financial compensation.
+If your child has been diagnosed with autism and you believe it may be related to ingesting heavy metals in baby foods, you may be able to file a lawsuit and seek financial compensation.
 Call our product liability lawyers at 800-553-8082 or contact us online.